With the January sales underway, we’ve worked to debunk some common consumer rights myths and explain what your rights really are.

 If you happen to spot something that is incorrectly priced you don’t necessarily have the right to buy it for that amount – as the price listed is legally defined as an ‘invitation to treat’ rather than a legally binding contract.

 If you get to the till and the sales assistant notices, the retailer is within its rights to refuse to sell it to you for that price.
 This is also the case if you order an item online and the mistake is noticed before you have been contacted by the retailer to confirm the sale.
+Although some retailers reserve the right to cancel an order up to the point of delivery.

 But, if your sale has been accepted, you can usually insist that the retailer sells you the goods for the price at which they were advertised as you have at that point entered a contract of sale.